 #2 Know What You Can Spend

 Most home lenders use the 28/36 rule.
 This means your monthly payment on your home cannot be more than 28% of your gross income, and all of your total revolving debt payments cannot be more than 36% of your gross income.
-This is not an absolute rule; some loan programs such as FHA may allow you to have a higher debt to income ratio.
+This is not an absolute rule; some loan programs backed by FHA may allow you to have a higher debt to income ratio.
 But the 28/36 standard is a good rule of thumb to keep in mind about the type of payment you may get approved for.

 #3 Understand the Market